morrownr/USB-WiFi/home/FAQ.md

 Answer:  This may happen with MEDIATEK cards and adapters on Linux 6.7.x or newer.
 There has been a lot of work on the WiFi support in Linux over the last year.
 We have seen an uptick in WiFi problems as a result.
-As of kernel 6.12, things seem to be getting better.
+As of kernel 6.12, things seem to be getting better but there is work to be done.

 A new feature called "CLC (Country Location Control)" must be disabled in the `mt7921_common` module in order to use the 6 GHz band (for now).
 Make a file